What is Container Security? [Securing Containers 101]

 Dashboard of fine-grained rules for a Kubernetes controller admission policy that are used to detect non-compliant containers at deployment

-The role of the admission controller in maintaining security is crucial.
-It ensures that only validated and authorized containers are deployed in the environment.
-An ideal solution should provide policy checks at the deployment stage.
+The admission controller ensures only validated and authorized containers are deployed in the environment, and an ideal solution should provide policy checks at the deployment stage.

 Automated remediation